anaisbetts/SassAndCoffee/README.md

 as of this writing) and uses IronRuby and Jurassic respectively to execute the compilers against your source.

+# Combining files

+To combine a group of Javascript files together into one file, create a file in your scripts folder with an extension of ".combine" - in this file, list the files you want to combine (either as paths relative to the same folder, or as full paths via '~').
+Then, reference the file as if it were a Javascript file (i.e. "all\_debug.combine" => "all\_debug.js")

 # Why is this better than [SOMEOTHERPROJECT]